• Skip to primary navigation

 Instructions

-• Add remaining 1 T neutral oil, once shimmering add flat iron steak.
+• Add remaining 1 Tablespoon neutral oil, once shimmering add flat iron steak.
 Cook for 5 minutes, then flip and cook the 2nd side for 5 minutes.
-Check doneness by inserting a thermometer into the center of the steak, it will be medium-rare at 130-135 degrees.
-Remove from pan and let stand for about 5 minutes.
+Check doneness by inserting a thermometer into the center of the steak.
+It's done once the temperature reaches 145 degrees F. Remove from pan and let stand for about 5 minutes.
 Prepare tortillas and other toppings while steak is resting.

 • Cut steak against the grain.
 To determine where the grain is, look for the distinct strips of meat/lines on the steak.
 Cut perpendicular to those strips/against the grain.
 Serve hot with peppers, onions and tortillas. (optional toppings: salsa, guacamole, cheese, cilantro, corn, other sauteed vegetables)